seaside1/jrule/README.md

 2. Compile java source files and create a resulting jrule.jar file under /etc/openhab/automation/jrule/jar
 3. Compile any java rules file under  /etc/openhab/automation/jrule/rules/org/openhab/automation/jrule/rules/user/
 4. Create jar files with dependencies to be used when creating your java-rules (jrule-items.jar).
-All dependencies need for Java rules development can be found under /etc/openhab/automation/jrule/jar
+The two jar files needed for Java rules development can be found under /etc/openhab/automation/jrule/jar

 Once the JAVA rule engine has started and compiled items successfully you can either copy the jar files form /etc/openhab/automation/jrule/jar/* to the place where you intend to develop the Java- Rules, or share that folder